Sabrinas Organizing

 Barbecue Grill Brush:

 The third thing you need is a brush for when you heat up the grill.
 You can easily brush it to clean off the debris from the other burnt food.
-A brush like these below from Amazon works great.
+A brush like these below from Amazon (Affiliate Link) works great.

 Old T-shirts or Rags for drying the grill: